-Neil Whoriskey’s practice focuses primarily on mergers and acquisitions.
-He co-chairs the firm’s corporate governance group.
+Neil Whoriskey’s practice focuses primarily on mergers, acquisitions, and corporate governance matters.
+He co-chairs the firm’s Mergers & Acquisitions group and Corporate Advisory practice.

 Neil joined the firm 1991 and became partner in 2000.
-He was previously resident in Cleary’s Hong Kong office where, among other highlights, he worked on the first-ever sale of control of a Chinese bank to foreign investors.
+He was previously resident in Cleary’s Hong Kong office where, among other highlights, he worked on the first-ever sale of control of a Chinese bank to foreign investors, and the sale of Daewoo Motors to General Motors.
 Neil joined Cleary after having worked for one year as a stagiaire with the law firm of Uría & Menéndez in Madrid, Spain.

-- $3.775 billion equity investment by a subsidiary of Unisplendour.
+- Proposed $3.775 billion equity investment by a subsidiary of Unisplendour

-American Tower in its $5.056 billion acquisition of the rights to over 11,000 wireless communications towers and 165 additional towers from Verizon Communications.
+American Tower in its $5.056 billion acquisition of the rights to over 11,000 wireless communications towers and 165 additional towers from Verizon.

 CFR Pharmaceuticals in its $2.9 billion sale to Abbott Laboratories.

-Embratel, Embrapar and Net Serviços de Comunicação in connection with a going-private cash tender offer to acquire Net Serviços.
+Embratel, Embrapar, and Net Serviços de Comunicação in connection with a take-private cash tender offer to acquire Net Serviços de Comunicação.

-Scientific Games Corporation in its $1.5 billion acquisition of WMS industries, Inc.
+Scientific Games in its $1.5 billion acquisition of WMS industries.

 Goldman Sachs in its sale of Litton Loan Servicing.